princyok/princyok.github.io/_posts/2020-03-13-some-musings-about-ai.markdown

 A supervised learning task is one were the mathematical model (what we would call the AI if we’re still doing buzzspeak) is trained to associate inputs with their correct outputs, so that it can later produce a correct output when fed an input it never saw during training.
 An example is when Google Lens recognizes the kind of shoe you are pointing the camera at, or when IBM’s Watson transcribes your vocal speech to text.
 Google Lens can recognize objects in images because the neural network powering it has been trained with images where the objects in them have been correctly labelled, so that when it later sees a new image it has never seen before, it can still recognize patterns that it already learned during training.

 In reinforcement learning, you have an agent that tries to maximize future cumulative reward by exploring and exploiting the environment.
-That’s what [AlphaGo](https://www.youtube.com/watch?v=WXuK6gekU1Y) is in a nutshell.
+That’s what DeepMind's [AlphaGo](https://www.youtube.com/watch?v=WXuK6gekU1Y){:target="_blank"} is in a nutshell.
 It takes in the current board configuration as input data and spits out the next move to play that will maximize the chances of winning the match.

 The important point is that deep neural networks have been a key transformative force in the development of powerful ANI solutions in recent times.

 ## **Machine learning**
 The rise of the deep learning hype has been a huge boon for its parent field of machine learning.
 Machine learning is simply the study of building computers systems that can “learn” from examples (i.e. data).
-The reason for the quotes around “learn” is that the term is just a machine learning lingo for [mathematical optimization](https://en.wikipedia.org/wiki/Mathematical_optimization) (and we will talk more about this later).
+The reason for the quotes around “learn” is that the term is just a machine learning lingo for [mathematical optimization](https://en.wikipedia.org/wiki/Mathematical_optimization){:target="_blank"} (and we will talk more about this later).
 We will also use the term “training” a lot, and it also refers to the same mathematical optimization.

 {% include image.html url="/assets/images/artificial_neuron/training_vs_test_cat_dog_illustration.png" description="In machine learning, the model learns the associations presented in the training set; that is, images with certain kinds of patterns, which we humans effortlessly recognize as characteristics of a cat or dog, map to a certain label (cat or dog).
 It uses the knowledge learned to correctly label the images in the test set, which are images it never saw during training.
 This is specifically supervised learning, a category of machine learning where the computer program is provided with correctly labelled examples to learn from." %}